How is the ACT scored?

 How long does it take to get ACT scores?

-How to check ACT scores?
+How can I check ACT scores?

 What is a good ACT score?